DoctorWayWay/web-sprint-challenge-build-a-web-api/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+You may prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+- `Node.js` allows developers to program with JavaScript outside of a web browser, which it couldn't before. `Express` allows developers to create more modularized projects with `Node.js`, along with the ability to use middleware, which adds even more modularity.
 2. Understand and explain the use of Middleware.
+- Middleware is similar to methods in JavaScript class components.
+They are used to perform functions for a component, without actually being inside of it (like a middleman in an arrangement).
+They are great for modularizing one's code.
 3. The basic principles of the REST architectural style.
+- Everything is a resource that is accessible by a unique URL
+- Resources can have more than one representation
+- Communitcation happens over `HTTP`s
+- Resources are managed using `HTTP` methods
 4. Understand and explain the use of Express Routers.
+- The `Express` router greatly helps with modularizing `HTTP`s.
+Instead of having a bunch of `HTTP`s on a single server file, one could instead use the router provided by `Express` to break up the requests related to eahcother in seperate routes.
 5. Describe tooling used to manually test the correctness of an API.
+- One could use Postman, which essentially functions as a GUI for testing HTTP requests.
+Another tool, which I prefer, is called HTTPie, and it basically has the same functionality as Postman.
+One thing I like about HTTPie is that it runs in the terminal, which is convenient.